 Third-Party Service Providers: Contractors may carry out, offer, and/or support a service at ICANN’s direction.
 These contractors may be expected to provide recommendations on the feasibility of certain approaches or assist with proposed solutions to issues raised during implementation.

-Consensus Policy Implementation Framework (CPIF) (time ranges are estimated)
+Consensus Policy Implementation Framework (time ranges are estimated)

-Staging: is the process of early engagement in policy development activities.
-Consideration and feedback to policy work products and consensus policy recommendations as it relates to implementation will occur through the various phases of the GNSO Policy Development Process.
+Prepare: GDD staff will follow policy development activities to engage on implementation-related matters, as appropriate.
+Consideration and feedback to policy work products and Consensus Policy recommendations as it relates to implementation will occur through the various phases of the GNSO Policy Development Process.
+The Board’s approval of Consensus Policy recommendations marks the formal endpoint of this phase.

-Plan: is the process of thinking about and organizing the activities required to achieve a desired goal.
+Plan: Policy and GDD staff arrange for the recruitment of the IRT at the beginning of this stage.
+Policy formally hands off the project to GDD for implementation.
+GDD staff will organize the activities required to implement Consensus Policy recommendations.
 A project plan with complete work breakdown structure is the primary output; including a draft requirements document.

-Analyze: is the process of breaking a complex topic or substance into smaller parts to gain a better understanding of it.
-In addition to a complete requirements document, the final consensus policy language are the formal outputs to this phase.

-Design: is the creation of a solution or convention, if needed, for the construction of a system or service.
-A formal implementation plan is the primary output of this phase that includes requirements thoroughly vetted and tested.

-Implement: is the realization of an executed plan, application or service.
-Given the critical systems status, rigid change and release management protocols should be used to maximize success and minimize impact.
-Phased deployments and rollback procedures should be required.

-Support: is the stage where the system or service operates in a steady-state mode.
-It is continually assessed to ensure it does not deviate from design.
-Compliance of the newly adopted consensus policy is also introduced in this stage.

-CPIF Primary Milestone Checklist
+GDD’s initial contacts with relevant service providers and the Implementation Review Team (IRT) will occur during this stage.
+This phase is completed when the implementation project plan is posted.

+Analyze and Design: GDD staff will work with the IRT, if convened, during this stage to develop and complete new Consensus Policy language (if required) and any new service that may be needed.
+Public comments regarding the implementation will also be solicited at this stage.
+This stage is completed when the final implementation and effective date is announced.

+Implement: GDD staff will announce final implementation details to the community and conduct targeted outreach to contracted parties during this phase.
+The implementation project is formally handed off from GDD to Contractual Compliance staff at the conclusion of this phase, when the Consensus Policy goes into effect.

+Support and Review: GDD staff may serve as a resource to Contractual Compliance in its enforcement of new Consensus Policies.
+GDD staff may also review Consensus Policy implementations,

+Implementation Process and Milestones